 In the keynote Building a Socio-Technical Theory of Coordination: Why and How, James Herbsleb from Carnegie Mellon University, winner of the 2016 ACM SIGSOFT Outstanding Research Award, will summarize two decades of research to understand and facilitate how work is carried out via novel and evolving organizational forms, driven by factors such as geographic distribution, collaboration in open source project communities, and open ecosystems.
 He will emphasize the importance to align dependencies among engineering tasks with the ways that people organize to find a solution, and will describe the development of a theory of coordination that gives a more general and precise expression of this alignment.

 In the closing keynote Correct or usable?
 The Limits of Traditional Verification, Daniel Jackson from MIT and Mandana Vaziri from IBM’s T.J.
-Watson Research Center will expand your view on software verification.
-They will discuss limitations of this kind of technology, including: usability as a key factor; the unknowable properties of the environment; and the inadequacy of specifications as a means of capturing the user’s desires.
+Watson Research Center, winners of the 2016 ACM SIGSOFT Impact Paper Award, will expand your view on software verification.
+They will discuss limitations of verification, including: usability as a key factor; the unknowable properties of the environment; and the inadequacy of specifications as a means of capturing the user’s desires.
 They will describe two approaches to mitigate these concerns that combined with traditional verification tools offer the possibility of applications that are both usable and correct.

 To meet the always increasing demands for better and faster software produced by better and faster developers, practicing software engineers continually innovate and streamline the processes and tools that they use.
 The Showcase of Software Engineering Best Practices will feature invited presentations by innovative software engineering practitioners.